 DCS is a project-level service deployed and accessed in specific physical regions.
-To assign DCS permissions to a user group, specify the scope as region-specific projects and select projects for the permissions to take effect.
+To assign DCS permissions to a user group, specify the scope as region-specific (for example, CN-Hong Kong) projects and select projects for the permissions to take effect.
 If All projects is selected, the permissions will take effect for the user group in all region-specific projects.
 When accessing DCS, the users need to switch to a region where they have been authorized to use this service.